The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Introduction

-In contrast, the behavior of low angular momentum accretion flows is much less clear and has not been extensively explored with GRMHD simulations.
-In particular, the role of gas angular momentum for launching powerful jets remains poorly understood. \citet{Komissarov.2009} studied the spherical accretion of magnetized gas with two-dimensional GRMHD simulations and showed that such accretion flow can become highly magnetized near the event horizon and launch outflows.
-More recently, several studies employed 3D GRMHD simulations to investigate Bondi-like accretion flow and the resulting feedback processes. \citet{Ressler.2021} studied spherical accretion flow threaded with large-scale magnetic field at different inclinations with respect to the spin axis of the BH and explored how the jet strength depends on the inclination. \citet{Nicholas.2022} studied Bondi-Hoyle-Lyttleton (BHL) accretion onto a spinning BH traversing through a magnetized gaseous medium and showed such accretion could power relativistic jets.
-However, how the jet power depends on the gas angular momentum has not been systematically studied.
+In contrast, the behavior of low angular momentum accretion flows has not been extensively explored with GRMHD simulations. \citet{Komissarov.2009} studied the spherical accretion of magnetized gas with 2D GRMHD simulations and showed that such accretion flow can become highly magnetized near the event horizon and launch (nonrelativistic) outflows.
+More recently, several studies employed 3D GRMHD simulations to investigate Bondi-like accretion flow and the resulting feedback processes. \citet{Lalakos.2022} connected the BH to its sphere of influence and found that only a small fraction ($\sim 1 \%$) of the gas reaches the BH when the ambient medium has a low angular momentum. \citet{Ressler.2021} studied spherical accretion flow threaded with a large-scale magnetic field at different inclinations with respect to the spin axis of the BH and explored how the jet strength depends on the inclination. \citet{Nicholas.2022} simulated Bondi-Hoyle-Lyttleton (BHL) accretion onto a spinning BH traversing a magnetized gaseous medium and showed such accretion could power relativistic jets.
+However, how the behavior of the accretion flow and the power of the jet depend on the gas angular momentum has not been systematically studied.

-In this work, we focus on investigating the link between the magnitude of the gas specific angular momentum and the power of the relativistic jets.
-We carry out three fully 3D GRMHD simulations of magnetized Bondi-like accretion flows with initially no or very low angular momentum around rapidly spinning black holes.
-We study the properties of the quasi-steady state accretion flow, and investigate how the magnetic flux and gas coexist near the black hole.
-We demonstrate that both non-rotating and slowly rotating accretion flows can produce relativistic jets.
+In this work, we focus on investigating the role that the gas specific angular momentum plays in Bondi-like accretion flow.
+We carry out three fully 3D GRMHD simulations of magnetized Bondi-like accretion flows with initially zero or very low angular momentum around rapidly spinning BHs.
+We study the properties of the quasi-steady-state accretion flow, and investigate how the magnetic flux and gas coexist and interact near the BH.
+We demonstrate that both nonrotating and slowly rotating accretion flows can produce relativistic jets.
 However, the initial angular momentum of the gas needs to reach a small critical value to robustly sustain the MAD state and its powerful jets.
 We introduce our methodology and simulation setup in Section \ref{sec:method}.
-We present the results in Section \ref{sec:results}, and discuss and summarize them in Section \ref{sec:discussion}.
+We present the results in Section \ref{sec:results}, and summarize and discuss them in Section \ref{sec:discussion}.